google/grr/monitoring/grafana/README.md

 Quick Start
 -----------
-Before generating the dashboards on your own, note that you may find the sample dashboard in importable JSON format inside the folder `grr/monitoring/grafana/grr_grafanalib_dashboards/dashboards_for_use`.
+Before generating the dashboards on your own, note that you can find the sample dashboard in importable JSON format inside the folder `grr/monitoring/grafana/grr_grafanalib_dashboards/dashboards_for_use`.
 From there you may import the sample dashboards without re-generating them to your